lart-bangor/research-assistant/docs/source/tutorials/localisation-translations.rst

 Localisation and Adding Translations
 ====================================
-All tasks in the L'ART Research Client are designed to allow easy implementation of interfaces in any language you choose.
+All tasks in the L'ART Research Assistant are designed to allow easy implementation of interfaces in any language you choose.

 At the moment, the languages available depend on the specific task.
 The LSBQe, for example, is available in **English, German, Greek, Italian,** and **Welsh**.
 The setup is for four bilingual communities: **Welsh-English, Lombard-Italian, Moselle Franconian-German**, and **Greek-English:**